SeanBasu/test/README.md

 ### Repair

-Use repair command to repair a file.
+Use the repair command to repair a file.
 By using help for this command, you will see it takes parameters:

 - --allocation -- the allocation id from the newallocation command
 - --localpath -- absolute path to the file on your local system